mixtile/mixtile.github.io/_sources/en/loftq/en-legacy-quick-guide.txt

 Legacy Uboot Building
 -----------------------

-As for building of uboot, we have two methods. we can build it with predefined building instruction in sunxi_env and follow the manual commands step by step.
+As for building of uboot, we have two methods. we can build it with predefined building instruction in mixtile_loftq_env and follow the manual commands step by step.

 Predefined building
 ''''''''''''''''''''''''''''''''''''''''